syoyo/tinyvdbio/README.md

-# TinyVDBIO, header-only C++03 (limited) OpenVDB IO library.
+# TinyVDBIO, header-only C++ OpenVDB IO library.

+**WARNIG!
+This is still experimental project and WORK IN PROGRESS project!! not working yet**

-TinyVDBIO is header-only C++03 OpenVDB IO library.
+TinyVDBIO is header-only C++ OpenVDB IO library.
 Not all OpenVDB format are supported.
 Also, TinyVDBIO does not provide non-IO related features(e.g. volume op, iso-surface generation).

 TinyVDBIO is good for not only your graphics application, but also HPC visualization tools.